nexus-xyz/nexus-zkvm/docs/README.md

 ## License

-This project is not licensed under an open-source license and is the intellectual property of Nexus Laboratories, Inc. The source is available only as an educational resource and to accept fixes for minor mistakes.
+This project is licensed under an open-source license and is the intellectual property of Nexus Laboratories, Inc. The source is available only as an educational resource and to accept fixes for minor mistakes.